Taking It Back - I Found God at The Endup

 In 2017 a Househeads house party was announced for late May at DJ JD's place in a village near Birmingham.
 DJ Kelee (Toronto) and I (Vancouver) decided we would go!
 We booked our flights and lo and behold, we went to this three-day event, met all the people and had a wonderful time!
 This was quite a party for a 64-year-old househead, and I partied like it was 1994.
 Well not quite, but close.
 Everybody was just as they seemed online, a real fun crowd of down-to-earth people.
 It was great to meet DJ Kelee in person for the first time too.
 The DJs took turns keeping the tunes going and broadcasting online.
 Meeting the gang in person makes the ongoing experience with Househeads Radio even more fun.

 The most important thing to me about HHR is that they present the best and latest underground house music available.
-House music and the househeads keep me feeling young and happy.
+House music radio and the househeads keep me feeling young and happy.
 I hope I get to visit again sometime.

 Each week I post my favourite sets in my FB group.
 Funny how things work out.